kachurovskiy/nanoels/h5/README.md

 - C disables / enables X axis
 - Q disables / enables Z axis
 - O pressed while a number is entered zeroes X from diameter (on H4 this was on `A`)

+## GCode over WiFi for complex parts

+Specify your WiFi network name and password in https://github.com/kachurovskiy/nanoels/blob/main/h5/h5.ino#L43-L44 and use Win keyboard key to see the IP address NanoEls connected on.
+Enter that address in the browser to see the Web UI.
+It can be used to save GCode files onto controller and run them later at the machine in the GCODE mode.

+To generate GCode for your parts, upload STL model of your part to https://kachurovskiy.com/lathecode/ and specify parameters like stock diameter and tool used.

 ## Custom keyboard mapping